 Most of the time we were in El Salvador was spent at the UCA

 , the Universidad Centroamericana José Simeón Cañas, a Jesuit institution.
-I also remember in 1989 when six Jesuits priests were brutally killed in El Salvador.
+I also remember, in 1989, when six Jesuit priests were brutally killed in El Salvador.
 They were killed at the UCA.

 In the early hours of the morning of November 16, 1989, an elite unit of the Salvadoran Army entered the grounds of the University.
-When the soldiers left, six Jesuit lay dead.
+When the soldiers left, six Jesuits lay dead.